HomeTips & IdeasHome Update IdeasHow to Update Your Home On a Budget – 6 Best Update Ideas

 APPROXIMATE COST: Under $100 (paint, brush, rollers)

-This applies to homes built in the 60s – 90s when there was an overabundance of narrow dark wood baseboards, window casings and doors.
-In some modern or old homes, this look can be striking and dramatic as the quality and scale of the wood is often better.
+If you have wood trim and doors and they date your home, consider painting them white to refresh and update your space.
+This applies specifically to homes built in the 60s – 90s when there was an overabundance of narrow dark wood baseboards, window casings, and doors.
+In some modern or old homes, some wood trims can be gorgeous as the quality and scale of the wood is often better.
 However, in others, this dark wood sucks the living daylights out of a room.

 STEPS TO PAINTING WOOD TRIMS & DOORS